dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_writing.md

 > 1. Recognize concepts you still need to master – it is likely that these concepts will come up again throughout the course of your education.
 > 2. Use your resources (e.g., ask a teacher, read the textbook) to clarify confusions before attempting another assignment of this type.

+To learn strategies for seeking help, click on "Help Seeking."